Kyle Alwood, 9, Charged With 5 Counts Of Murder After Allegedly Setting House Fire, Mom Says He’s No ‘Monster’

-A nine-year-old Illinois boy has been charged with five counts of murder for allegedly setting a fatal fire that killed five members of the same family, CBS News reports.
+A 9-year-old Illinois boy has been charged with five counts of murder for allegedly setting a fatal fire that killed five members of the same family, CBS News reports.
 Now, his mother is speaking to the media, saying that the lad is not a “monster.”

 Customarily, the news media does not print the names of juvenile criminal suspects.
 However, in this case, Katie Alwood has granted permission to the media to publish the name of her son, Kyle Alwood, who has been charged in this case.